 Autoimmune diseases and other inflammatory disorders are mediated by dysfunction of the body’s immune system, typically in the form of hypersensitivity.
-These disorders are subject to intensive research and drug development efforts, and require extensive modeling in mice.
-Biocytogen provides robust mouse models of inflammatory disease, including those to experimentally model experimental autoimmune encephalomyelitis (EAE), psoriasis, asthma, and other diseases.
-These models are genetically humanized mouse models that allow researchers to interrogate the efficacy of therapeutics against specific human targets in mice critical to the underlying molecular mechanisms of autoimmune and inflammatory diseases.
+These disorders are subject to intensive research and drug development efforts, and require extensive study in mouse models of inflammation.
+Biocytogen provides robust inflammation models, including those designed to experimentally model experimental autoimmune encephalomyelitis (EAE), psoriasis, asthma, and other diseases in mice.
+Novel anti-human inflammatory modulators can also be tested in our humanized cytokine/cytokine receptor mouse models.
+These mouse models of inflammation allow researchers to evaluate the preclinical efficacy of therapeutics against specific human targets in mice critical to the underlying molecular mechanisms of autoimmune and inflammatory diseases.

 For a full list of our humanized cytokine models, click here.